Thomas Fairfax: Origins

 Thomas Fairfax was born to a Yorkshire family that could trace its descent to the 13th century.
 His grandfather, Thomas Fairfax, 1st Lord Fairfax of Cameron (1560-1640) fought under the Earl of Essex in the defense of the Protestant Netherlands against Spain.
 His grandson Thomas was born on 17 January 1612 at Denton Hall, Yorkshire, to Ferdinano Fairfax and his first wife, Mary, daughter of Edmund Sheffield, 1st Earl of Mulgrave.
 There was a younger brother, Charles, born 22 March 1614.

-He was educated at St John's College Cambridge, matriculating at age 14 in 1626. and admitted to Gray's Inn for the study of law on 26 May 1628.
+He was educated at St John's College, Cambridge, at which he matriculated at the age of 14 years in 1626, and admitted to Gray's Inn for the study of law on 26 May 1628.
 But his grandfather, old Lord Thomas Fairfax, wanted to see this grandson and namesake follow him into the wars for Protestantism, and young Thomas joined the forces of Horace Vere in the Netherlands by 1630.

 During the Eighty Years' War, the Netherlands became a military school for British soldiers.
 In his few years of service there, young Thomas Fairfax came to know many of the future commanders of the Civil War, on all sides of the conflict.
 On his arrival he took part in the siege of Bois-le-Duc.
 However, Horace Vere retired in 1632 after the siege of Maastricht.
 Fairfax had sufficiently impressed him that the old general gave him his daughter Anne; they were married at Hackney on 20 June 1637.
 Their daughter Mary was born the next year on 30 July.